-The Distinguished Alumnus/Alumna Award honors an alumnus/alumna for leadership and service to St. Thomas, the community and in his or her field of endeavor.
-Since 1971, Alumni Relations has honored an individual each year for their extraordinary achievement.
+The Distinguished Alumnus/Alumna Award honors an alumnus/alumna for leadership and service to St. Thomas, the community and in their field of endeavor.
+Since 1971, the St. Thomas Alumni Association has honored an individual each year for their extraordinary achievement.

 Maj.
 Michelle Curran '09

 In February 2019, Capt.
 Michelle Curran performed a flyover during the Super Bowl.
 It was her first time with the U.S. Air Force Air Demonstration Squadron, also known as the Thunderbirds.
 She was commissioned as a second lieutenant the same day she graduated from St. Thomas.
-Now Curran is only the fifth female pilot and only the second female solo pilot in the Thunderbirds’ history.
+Curran was only the fifth female pilot in the Thunderbirds’ history.
 Her extraordinary achievement at a young age demonstrates leadership, service to country and supreme excellence in her field.

 Cardinal Blase Cupich '71